a0-0/a0-0/README.md

 Full-stack developer
 ------------------------

-* 🌱 A 1st-year Software engineering student from Egypt who work's as a full-stack developer and a UI designer.
+* 🌱 Software engineering from Egypt who work's as a full-stack developer and a UI designer.

 * 🌍  I'm based in RUSSIA
 * 🖥️  See my portfolio at [My Portfolio](https://a0-0.github.io/Ahmed-elsaid/)